Winter has arrived. And with it the snow will fall. Talk to your aging

 weights fast and with many repetitions.

 In some cases, the arrival of vast amounts of snow quickly, can make shoveling even more dangerous.
+And late season snows can be more treacherous, because we forget.

 On average 12000 people a year are injured and 100 die as a result of shoveling snow.
 Add the back injuries, shoulder dislocation and heart attacks, and snow shoveling is one of the most dangerous activities senior citizens can attempt.